gada1982/CarND-PID-Control-Project/README.md

 ---
 ## PID controller
 A PID controller is used to minimize an error in the behavior of a technical system.
-In the case of a self-driving car, this error is, for example, the distance between the car's actual position and the position where it should be.
+In the case of a self-driving car, this error could be, for example, the distance between the car's actual position and the position where it should be.
 This error is called Cross Track Error (CTE).

 A PID controller (Proportional-Integral-Derivative-Controller) consists of three parts and each of them must fulfill a certain measure, so that the entire system works properly.